 The Western Special Constable Service takes your safety very seriously and aims to create a safe and secure environment for you.
-CCP patrols campus and works with student groups to provide safe walks home and safe workspaces on campus.
+Special Constables patrol campus and work with student groups to provide safe walks home and safe workspaces on campus.

 Foot Patrol is a free service at Western that assists in keeping campus a safe place to study, work and live.
 They are a volunteer-driven service who provide safe escorts for community members.